The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: The seed-to-solution map: definition, existence, and asymptotic properties

 \paragraph{The seed-to-solution map.}

-Under the conditions in Theorem~\ref{theo-prec} and by choosing $p=1/2$ et $q=3/2$ therein, we define a map \bel{def.seed-map} \Pss : (g_1, h_1) \mapsto (g, h), \ee which we refer to as the {\bf seed-to-solution map} associated with the Einstein equations.
+Under the conditions in Theorem~\ref{theo-prec}, by choosing $p=1/2$ and $q=3/2$ therein we can define a map \bel{def.seed-map} \Pss : (g_1, h_1) \mapsto (g, h), \ee which we refer to as the {\bf seed-to-solution map} associated with Einstein's constraint equations.
 It is defined on a suitable subset of $C_{\ppG}^{4, \alpha}(\Mbf) \times C_{\qqG}^{3, \alpha}(\Mbf)$, and its image is such that $g- g_1 \in L^2C_{1/2}^{2, \alpha}(\Mbf)$ and $h-h_1 \in L^2C_{3/2}^{2, \alpha}(\Mbf)$.
-Of course, this map also depends upon the choice of the matter terms $\Hstar, \Mstar$, which we regard as fixed data and, for instance, can be chosen to vanish identically if one is solely interested in Einstein's vacuum spaces.
+Of course, this map also depends upon the choice of the matter terms $\Hstar, \Mstar$, which we regard as fixed data and, for instance, can be chosen to vanish identically if one is solely interested in vacuum solutions.

 \paragraph{Basic definitions.}